WELCOME TO SENSE OF PLACE LEARNING!

 Sense of Place Learning was one of three finalists in the Business Partnerships category, and was nominated by Greg Spotti, Director of the Clairton CASTLE after school program.
 We didn’t win, but I got to meet my favorite Steeler and fellow nominee Charlie Batch – how great is that?

 Gardens are a great way to connect to our communities!
-Working with the good folks at Grow Pittsburgh, Clairton students designed, built, and planted Le Jardin du C.A.S.T.L.E.
-We harvested enough lettuce, spinach, radishes and greens to make a healthy salad for our community celebration on May 28th and look forward to more produce this fall.
-Great job, everyone!
+Working with the good folks at Grow Pittsburgh, Clairton students designed, built, and planted their own school year garden.
+The first year, we harvested enough lettuce, spinach, radishes and greens to make a healthy salad for our community celebration.

 The second year, the kids wrote, illustrated and produced their own cookbook, titled Clairton Cooks!
 We also wrote letters to First Lady, Michelle Obama, and received a packet from the White House in return, including a letter, photos, and two recipes to share in our cookbook

 You can download your very own copy of our cookbook here – clairton-cooks-final

 TREES ARE LIKE LUNGS: AIR QUALITY INDEX MURAL